OCA/account-closing/account_cutoff_accrual_picking/readme/DESCRIPTION.rst

 2. Once this analysis is completed, Odoo has a list of purchase order lines to analyse for potential expense accrual.
 3. For each of these purchase order lines, Odoo will:

    - scan the related stock moves in *done* state and check their transfer date,
    - scan the related invoices lines in *open* or *paid* state and check their invoice date.

-4. if, for a particular purchase order line, the quantity of products shipped before the cutoff-date (or on the same day) minus the quantity of products invoiced before the cut-off date (or on the same day) is positive, Odoo will generate a cut-off line.
+4. If, for a particular purchase order line, the quantity of products shipped before the cutoff-date (or on the same day) minus the quantity of products invoiced before the cut-off date (or on the same day) is positive, Odoo will generate a cut-off line.

 This module should work well with multiple units of measure (including products purchased and invoiced in different units of measure) and in multi-currency.